www.vuletic.com/hume

 In a 1994 theoretical paper, Nilsson and Pelger modeled one possible evolutionary pathway to the geometry of a fish-like eye from a patch of photo-responsive cells.
 There were already such cells—among the oldest organisms on Earth—a billion years before there were eyes.
 Nilsson and Pelger used pessimistic estimates of the relevant parameters (such as the intensity of selection) for their number-crunching.
 The point was to determine how many plausible, populational micro-steps of variation would be needed, under minimal assumptions, for very weak selection to yield a fish-like eye—and then under reasonable assumptions to convert micro-steps into generations and years.
 The order of magnitude answer was 350,000—a geological blink of the eye.
 (Gross 2003)

-There has been a strange controversy about the fact that some popular writings by Richard Dawkins (e.g. 1996: 161-165) describe Nilsson's and Pelger's work as a computer simulation, when it is in fact a mathematical model.
-Creationists appear to be very worked up about this, but as Nilsson himself explains:
+There has been a strange controversy about the fact that some popular writings by Richard Dawkins (e.g. 1996: 161-165) describe Nilsson’s and Pelger’s work as a computer simulation, when it is in fact a mathematical model.
+Creationists got very worked up about this at one point, but as Nilsson himself explains:

 I have not considered this to be very serious, because a simulation would be a mere automation of the logic in our paper.
 A complete simulation is thus of moderate scientific interest, although it would be useful from an educational point of view.